Net zero targets

 - Emissions coverage – The target covers all GHG emissions and all sectors of the economy.

-- International aviation and maritime transport – While international aviation is included in the Commission’s modelling of the goal, maritime transport is not.
+- International aviation and maritime transport – While international aviation is included in the Commission’s modelling of the target, maritime transport is not.
 The inclusion of the international aviation and maritime transport is also not clearly mentioned in the European Climate Law.

 - Reductions or removals outside of own borders – The Climate Law states that the balance between emissions and removals is to be achieved domestically.